MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-end-support-roadmap.md

 Microsoft 365 Apps is the version of Office that comes with many of those enterprise and business subscription plans.
 Microsoft 365 Apps includes the full versions of Office apps installed on your client devices.
 For example, Word, PowerPoint, Excel, Outlook, and OneNote, as well as Teams.

-Unlike volume licensed versions of Office, Microsoft 365 Apps uses a user-based licensing model that allows your users to install Office on up to 5 PCs or Macs and on their mobile devices.
-There are also differences in how you deploy, license, and activate Microsoft 365 Apps compared to volume licensed versions of Office.
+Unlike volume licensed versions of Office, Microsoft 365 Apps provides a user-based licensing model that allows your users to install Office on up to 5 PCs or Macs and on their mobile devices.
+Other options are available, such as [device-based licensing](../device-based-licensing.md) or [shared computer activation](../overview-shared-computer-activation.md) for devices shared by multiple users, and [extended offline access](../overview-extended-offline-access.md) for devices that aren't connected to the internet for an extended period of time.

+There are also differences in how you deploy, activate, and update Microsoft 365 Apps compared to older volume licensed versions of Office.
 For more information about Microsoft 365 Apps, see the following information:

 - [About Microsoft 365 Apps in the enterprise](../about-microsoft-365-apps.md)
 - [Deployment guide for Microsoft 365 Apps](../deployment-guide-microsoft-365-apps.md)